Drippings from the Honeycomb

 Our forgiveness of others

 This final exploration is perhaps most interesting.
 Upon what basis must I, as a believer, forgive someone else?
-After all we’re commanded to forgive our brothers and sisters on the basis of Christ’s forgiveness of our sins (Eph 4:32), and indeed others (see above).
+After all we’re commanded to forgive others on the basis of the forgiveness we've received.
+(Mt 18:21-35; Eph 4:32).

-Yet our forgiveness cannot absolve them of their sin, what good is it?
-Our forgiveness is not on the basis of the Cross, for one must appeal to Christ directly for that.
-So what use is my forgiveness and on what basis?
+Yet if our forgiveness cannot absolve them of their sin, what good is it and upon what basis is it offered?
 Here Romans 12:14–21 is most helpful.
 It reads:

 14 Bless those who persecute you; bless and do not curse them.
 15 Rejoice with those who rejoice, weep with those who weep.
 16 Live in harmony with one another.
 Do not be haughty, but associate with the lowly.
 Never be wise in your own sight.
 17 Repay no one evil for evil, but give thought to do what is honourable in the sight of all.
 18 If possible, so far as it depends on you, live peaceably with all.
 19 Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.”
 20 To the contrary, “if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by so doing you will heap burning coals on his head.”
 21 Do not be overcome by evil, but overcome evil with good.